aicomp-group/aic-draft-issue/README.md

 ## To Replicate Issues

+- run `npm install` on root directory of project
 - Open a new terminal and run `cds watch`
-- Run local test scripts in draf-test.http
+- Run local test scripts in draft-test.http